madetech/handbook/guides/security/acceptable_use_policy.md

 Lots of information can be extracted from stolen or misplaced laptops, even in some cases when the disk has been encrypted.
 Report a missing machine quickly, better safe than sorry.
 We use remote device management to remotely wipe data from your device in the event that it is stolen.
 You should report all stolen items to the IMS Manager or CSO, who will record the incident.

 ## I will backup my work in the right place
 Information saved on a device is at risk of loss or theft and will not be backed up.
 To protect against theft, laptops are encrypted.
-Made Tech provides back up facilities within Google (Drive).
+Made Tech backs up data stored on G-Suite, GitHub, and Slack.
 Each team at Made Tech has their own Team Drive and it is the responsibility of those teams to maintain what is kept in those drives.
 All data must be copied to these locations to ensure there is no data loss in the event of your laptop becoming unusable.

 ## I follow the guidance around passwords
 Keep passwords secure and do not share accounts with anyone else.
 You are responsible for the security of your passwords and account.